utilitytech278/NETAssemblyInformation/README.md

 5. Target Processor: Detection of ARM.
 6. Pressing Enter with an assembly selected in any of the bottom lists will open the assembly, functioning as an alternative to double-clicking.
 7. Using a natively rendered menu bar.

+## Build Instructions
+1. Open AssemblyInformation.sln.
+2. In the properties for the AssemblyInformationX86 project, change the Target Framework to .NET Framework 2.0.
+3. Ensure that you are set to Release mode and Build.
+4. In bin\Release create a new subfolder named NET20 and copy AssemblyInformat.exe into it.
+5. In the properties for the AssemblyInformationX86 project, change the Target Framework back to .NET Framework 4.0 Client Profile.
+6. Ensure that you are set to Release mode and Build.
+7. Open AssemblyInformationSetup.sln in Visual Studio 2005 and build.
+This will create the installers in the Setup folder.

 ## Screenshots
 ![Context Menu](readme/contextMenu.png)